patrik64/adventofcode/2020/14/README.md

 000000000000000000000000000000011011  (decimal 27)
 ```

-The entire 36-bit address space still begins initialized to the value 0 at every address, and you still need the sum of all values left in memory at the end of the program.
-In this example, the sum is 208.
+The entire 36-bit address space still begins initialized to the value ``0`` at every address, and you still need the sum of all values left in memory at the end of the program.
+In this example, the sum is **``208``**.

-Execute the initialization program using an emulator for a version 2 decoder chip.
-What is the sum of all values left in memory after it completes?
+Execute the initialization program using an emulator for a version 2 decoder chip. **What is the sum of all values left in memory after it completes?**

 Your puzzle answer was ``4335927555692``.